donofden/donofden.github.io/_posts/2019-08-21-donofden-site-launched.md

 ---
 ![blog-head-image](/images/doc/slack-and-jira.png)

-Oops.., So this is my first blog, Hope I continue writing more in future on the tech I working on.
+Oops.., So this is my first blog, Hope I will continue writing more in future on the tech I working on.
 Moreover, this blog is a reference for my work because usually, I forget what I did in the past ( hahaha).

 Ok, let's start.
 You probably saw many blogs on Jira, Scrum Master, and Slack.
 But this post is to explain how I integrated Jira with Slack to reduce my daily workload.
-As a scrum master, I wanted to know the sprint burndown on regular basis and I believe all team members are professionals, we don't go and ask for this work on a daily basis instead we can share where we are heading to in terms of a team effort on a sprint. this will understand their role and important works.
-So in order to do it, I planned to calculate the Burndown of the team and post to our slack channel.
-This is getting a wider audience on where we are up to in the sprint.
+As a scrum master, I wanted to know the sprint burndown on regular basis and I believe all team members are professionals, we don't go and ask for his/her work on a daily basis instead we can share where we are heading to in terms of a team on a sprint.
+So in order to do it, I have planned to calculate the Burndown of the team and post to our slack channel.
+This is to get a wider audience on where we are up to in the sprint.

 As a Scrum Master/Developer its not always easy to do multiple things in one day, so I decided to write a script which fetches details from our JIRA board and calculates the team's velocity (from the story points), then posts the values into our SLACK Channel.

-so I now no longer need to run or calculate the Burndown chart myself.
+So I now no longer need to run or calculate the Burndown chart myself.
 Instead, I create a pipeline job in Jenkins that is triggered every day at 1 AM, secondly, a Python Script is run to fetch the details from JIRA and calculate.
 The result is a Burndown calculation in Slack.

 ![Full screen](/images/doc/slack-post.jpg)